Develop

 World Locking

 Unlike UOculusXRSceneAnchorComponent, the anchors in MRUK do not move in Unreal coordinate space once they have been created.
 This makes keeping content synchronized with the real world easier.
-See the World locking section in the documentation here for more details.
+For more details, see World locking in the MR Utility Kit Features documentation.

 Scene Mesh